Sambalpur: Transport

 Sambalpur is one of the three railway divisions under East Coast Railway zone of Indian Railways.
 Sambalpur Junction railway station (SBP) is a major railway station in Odisha and headquarters of Sambalpur railway division.
 This railway station is the cleanest railway station of East Coast Railway declared by Indian Railway.
-There are four other railway stations serving Sambalpur: Sambalpur City Railway Station, Sambalpur Road Railway Station, Hirakud, across the Mahanadi and Maneswar Railway Station.
+There are three other railway stations serving Sambalpur: Sambalpur City Railway Station, Hirakud, across the Mahanadi and Maneswar Railway Station.